igem-waterloo/wiki2019/Markdown/Human_Practicecs.md

 # Identifying Social Barriers

-Despite the benefits of using and implementing  genetically enhanced systems in agriculture (whether the plants themselves are being modified or through the use of  microbial inoculants), there exists significant social barriers that hinder their adoption.
-As such, in order for our system to be adopted in the future, we needed to better understand these barriers and explore methods to address them.
+Despite the benefits of using and implementing  genetically enhanced systems in agriculture (whether the plants themselves are being modified or through the use of  microbial inoculants), there exists significant social barriers that hinder their adoption.<sup>29</sup> As such, in order for our system to be adopted in the future, we needed to better understand these barriers and explore methods to address them.

 ### Surveying the General Public